 * Linac acceleration energy: 50 MeV, Power 600 W

 * Pulse operation: Frequency 50 Hz, Short pulse (1-10 ns variable), Long pulse (1.2 µs）

 Bremsstrahlung (high energy X-ray) is produced by the deflection of the electron in the electric field of a Ta nucleus.
 The X-ray photon may interact with another Ta nucleus and a positron electron pair is created.

 - Method to slow-down the positrons

-A tungsten (W) moderator assembly, which consists of two lattices of 25 micro m thick W foils.
-Part of the high energy positrons incident in the foil thermalize inside and then emitted from the surface.
-These are slow positrons.
+A tungsten (W) moderator assembly consists of two lattices of 25 µm thick W foils.
+Part of the high energy positrons incident in the foil thermalize inside and then emitted from the surface as "slow positrons".

 - Features of the Slow Positron Beam

-* High intensity: 5x107 slow e+ /s in long pulse mode and 5x106 slow e+ /s in short pulse mode
+* High intensity: 1x108 slow e+ /s in long pulse mode and 1x107 slow e+ /s in short pulse mode

 * Transported with variable energy up to 35 keV: highly versatile and UHV compatible because the beam line, experiment chamber and detectors may be grounded.
 This is unique for high intensity positronium beam facility in the world.

-* Pulses with width 1-10 ns: Convenient for positronium TOF, positronium lifetime measurements for porous materials, and synchronization with the irradiation with laser pulses.
+* Pulses with width 1-10 ns: Convenient for positronium TOF and synchronization with the irradiation with laser pulses.